 With the help of this book, you’ll discover how to make sense of the US admissions system from start to finish and whether you’re an international student living outside of the US or an ex-pat living abroad, you’ll find answers to all of your questions – all in one place.

-Our Parenting World (OPW) is honoured to be able to interview Jennifer Ann Aquino (JAA) where she shared more about her book and her thoughts with us.
+Our Parenting World (OPW) is pleased to be able to interview Jennifer Ann Aquino (JAA) where she shared more about her book and her thoughts with us.
 Read on to find out more:

 1) Please share with us more about your background and what makes you decide to be an educator and counsellor?